redhat-sap/sap-workshops/sap-smart-management/README.md

 [![smart-tower-workflowd](img/workflow_detail.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/workflow_detail.png)

-Once validated the job workflow has been completed, we are going to use the existing invetory in Tower to send updated information from the Inights client of each server.
-To do this, select `Inventory` form the left pane.
-An invenotry called `sap-hosts` will be available.
+Once validated the job workflow has been completed, we are going to use the existing inventory in Tower to send updated information from the Insights client of each server.
+To do this, select `Inventory` from the left pane.
+An inventory called `sap-hosts` will be available.
 Click on the inventory name, `sap-hosts`, which will show the details for this inventory.
 Then select `GROUPS` from the top side and a group called `sap` will be shown.
-Click on the select box right to the `sap` grouo name, and a new button will be available on the top right side, called `RUN COMMANDS`.
+Click on the select box right to the `sap` group name, and a new button will be available on the top right side, called `RUN COMMANDS`.

 Once clicked on `RUN COMMANDS` a new view will be open (EXECUTE COMMAND) where we will select `command` from the dropdown menu, and we will add `insights-client` in the `ARGUMENTS` input field.
 Ensure the `ENABLE PRIVILEGE ESCALATION` checkbox is selected as well.
 Leave the rest of the options with the existing values and use the `LAUNCH` button to execute it.